kluskaj/Organic/Manual.md

 Object Reconstruction with Generative Adversarial Networks from InterferometriC data

-In order to reconstruct images a generative adversarial neural network must be trained.
+In order to reconstruct images a generative adversarial neural network (GAN) must be trained.
 This is phase 1 of training.
 This training can be done by running the file: